-So you’ve written a book, but before you get it published, you want to know what people think of it.
+Say you’ve written a book, but before you try to get it published, you want to know what people think of it.
 That’s where beta reading comes in!
 A beta reader is NOT the same as an editor.
 (If you’re looking for an editor, see the links below).
 While editors are a necessary part of the process, a beta reader can help you improve your story before it’s submitted to editors & publishers by offering insight into what does and doesn’t work in your story.
 For example, if your character’s motivations aren’t clear, or part of the story really drags, or just plain doesn’t make sense, a beta reader will point all that out to you.

 So why should I hire you to do it?

 Well, if you’ve read my reviews, you know that I will always tell the truth about a book, and that I never say I don’t like something without explaining why.
 Beta reading is more in-depth than reviewing, and can also help improve your book’s chances of success – you will get honest feedback from a reader before you submit your book to the people who can get you the sales.
 And speaking as a super-devoted Book Nerd, nothing makes me happier than making a good story great!

 It’s pretty simple.
 Before submitting your book, please contact me at my email address (email@example.com), and tell me a little bit about your book, including genre, a quick summary, and length (word count).
 I want to make sure of two things before I take your money: #1, that it’s a book I’ll actually want to read (that makes the whole thing better for both of us!) and #2, that I am available to turn it around within your ideal timeframe.
 My preferred genres are mystery/thriller and horror.

 I require half of the payment up front, and your book in Word format, before I start.